gvwilson/sensibleadventures/bookster/bookster.md

 "Help u," Erileine replied bitterly.
 "I mean, us.
 The Avauntois."
 The word sounded strange in her ears.

 "Wonderful," her mother said under her breath.
-"Marq asked me what in hell's burning forests you were doing.
+"Mareille asked me what in hell's burning forests you were doing.
 Gaeston wasn't even that polite.
 I told them you didn't have a choice, they picked you out because you knew their language, but I don't think they care."
 She grabbed the base of a thistle and yanked it from the dry soil.

 "Did either of them say what they thought I should do instead?"